StarMade/StarMade/README.md

 For textures while debugging in Eclipse:
 * Create a new folder in your project and call it resources or something
 * Make it a source folder
-* Link it to resources folder
+* Link it to your StarMade's data folder

 Compiling
 -----------